ularc/zurada/policies/index.rst

 Data Storage (Disk Usage)
 -------------------------

-#. **Scratch Directory** (``/work/username``) on Zurada - this directory is where you should place all input/output files used with a job.
+#. **Work Directory** (``/work/username``) on Zurada - this directory is where you should place all input/output files used with a job.
 This directory is NOT backed up and is not intended for long-term storage.
 All files in this directory that have not been accessed in the last 30 days will be likely candidates for deletion.
 #. **Home Directory** (``/home/username``) - this directory is backed up but should only be used for installing and compiling code.
 Storage of datasets is permitted here, but there will be a hard quota limit of 25GB in place.

 Large-Memory Node Utilization